Great Things To Do in the Galapagos Islands

 Drop a Letter, Pick up a letter in Post Office Bay Galapagos

-There is a post office of sorts – a barrel, really – based a Whaling Ship communication of old in Post Office Bay.
-Back in the 1800’s, when whaling crews pulled into the Galapagos, they would leave letters for their loved ones, hoping that departing ships returning home would deliver them.
-One of the coolest things to do in the Galapagos is continuing that tradition.
+There is a post office of sorts – a barrel, really – based on a Whaling Ship communication of old in Post Office Bay.
+Back in the 1800s, when whaling crews pulled into the Galapagos, they would leave letters for their loved ones, hoping that departing ships returning home would deliver them.
+Continuing that tradition is one of the coolest things to do in the Galapagos.

 Floreana beach with clouds in late afternoon - Galapagos